 You, as our guests at Jabulani, can participate in this ongoing research.
 Join your ranger on a safari vehicle or on foot to search for elephant dung to collect for research purposes.
-In this, you’ll be participating in collecting data to provide answers to the many questions and challenges that we face in our endeavour to manage semi-habituated elephants in a stress-free wayand to ease those that may have concerns about their well-being.
-As the welfare of our elephants is our main concern, we conduct this research to enable us to address and manage these issues based on scientific evidence.
+In this, you’ll be participating in collecting data to provide answers to the many questions and challenges that we face in our endeavour to manage semi-habituated elephants in a stress-free way and to ease those that may have concerns about their well-being.
+As the welfare of the rescued herd of elephants is our main concern, we conduct this research with HERD Trust to enable us to address and manage these issues based on scientific evidence.